 Does Brand Matter?

-Kitchenaid is arguably the best-known brand in the mixer category, especially when it comes to stand mixers.
+KitchenAid is arguably the best-known brand in the mixer category, especially when it comes to stand mixers.
 The company created the category when it debuted the first stand mixer for the home in 1919.
 But KitchenAid's popularity doesn't mean that it's the only option on the market, or even that it's necessarily the best.
-KitchenAid's mixers start with the Classic Series (read a review of the KitchenAid Classic Series Stand Mixer) and go up to the Professional and Commercial collections.
+KitchenAid's mixers start with the Classic Series and go up to the Professional and Commercial collections.

 At the entry-level end of the market are stand mixer options from Sunbeam and Hamilton Beach, which are less than $50 but are not as sturdily constructed and have smaller work bowls than other models.
 They're also made of lighter-weight materials, which means they're not as durable and they could "creep" across the counter, particularly if they're beating a particularly stiff dough.

 At the high end, Breville makes a stand mixer that has a built-in timer and a rugged, die-cast metal construction.
-And Cuisinart's models also have a countdown timer as well as optional attachments (sold separately).
-One of the priciest – and best-quality – mixers is from Viking.
-It has one of the most powerful motor's on the market (1000 watts), metal gear transmission and even wheels to easily move it around the countertop (a nice touch considering it weighs more than 20 pounds).
+Cuisinart's models also have a countdown timer as well as optional attachments that are sold separately.
+One of the priciest, and best-quality, mixers is from Viking.
+It has one of the most powerful motors on the market (1000 watts), metal gear transmission, and even wheels to easily move it around the countertop (a nice touch considering it weighs more than 20 pounds).

 In terms of hand mixers, most small appliance brands make them, and the performance of higher-priced brands is not necessarily markedly better than more affordable brands, although more expensive models might have additional features or a better design.

 Ultimately, the best advice is to choose the brand that you feel has the best reputation or the best quality product you can afford.

 Wattage and Other Features

-Don’t settle for a stand mixer with less than 250 watts of power – anything less and you'll be lucky if it can handle pancake batter.
-Pricier models have more powerful motors; Breville's model has a 550-watt motor, and Cuisinart has an option that has a 1000-watt motor.
+Don’t settle for a stand mixer with less than 250 watts of power.
+Anything less and you won't be able to mix anything thicker than pancake batter.
+Pricier models have more powerful motors; Breville's model has a 550-watt motor and Cuisinart has an option that has a 1000-watt motor.